-KVH will continue to work with the Ministry for Primary Industries to monitor integrity of testing and ensure testing services continue to be reliable.
+KVH will continue to work with MPI to monitor integrity of testing and ensure testing services continue to be reliable.

 KVH subsidised testing

 KVH will subsidise testing where it believes this provides valuable information that is needed to achieve NPMP objectives for any given region.
 Details on testing that KVH will subsidise will be provided on the KVH website (www.kvh.org.nz/samplingtesting).